-The key assumptions and other sources of estimation uncertainty at 31 December 2020, that have a significant risk of resulting in a material adjustment to the carrying amount of assets and liabilities in the next financial year, are described below.
+The key assumptions and other sources of estimation uncertainty at 31 December 2021, that have a significant risk of resulting in a material adjustment to the carrying amount of assets and liabilities in the next financial year, are described below.
 Assumptions and estimates are based on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change or circumstances may arise that are beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.

 The most significant estimate made by management is in relation to losses and loss adjustment expenses, both gross and net of outwards reinsurance recoverable.
-This is discussed on page 9, within the risk disclosures section from pages 18 and 19 and within note 11 on page 45.
+This is discussed on page 9, within the risk disclosures section from pages 17 and 18 and within note 11.

-Less significant estimates are made in determining the estimated fair value of certain financial instruments and management judgement is applied in determining impairment charges.
+Less significant estimates are made in determining the fair value of certain financial instruments and management judgement is applied in determining impairment charges.
 The estimation of the fair value, specifically "Level (iii)" investments, is discussed on page 10 and in note 9.